AudioFluff/PyPhonic/docs/faq.rst

 It streams 32 bit floats.
 We found that the performance gains from int16 were negligible when running on localhost, in fact the overhead in converting resulted in worse performance.

-6. Does it support PyTorch JIT?
+6. Does it support PyTorch JIT / TorchScript?

 Yes, but you'll have to write the Python wrapper code.
-We thought about having first class support in the VST for drag-n-dropping checkpoints, but it seems PyTorch is moving more towards `torch.compile`.
+We thought about having first class support in the VST for drag-n-dropping checkpoints, but it seems PyTorch is moving more towards `torch.compile`, plus not everything in PyTorch can be jit-compiled.
+If your main goal is to run
+TorchScript models in the DAW, try `Neutone FX <https://neutone.ai/fx>`_.

 7. Does it support `torch.compile`?